 I never really had a set sell strategy for most of the time that I’ve been investing.
 At times I would look at the charts of my firms displayed on Google Finance and salivate over the profit I had made.
 At other times I would look at a holding that just wasn’t going anywhere and finally decide to dump the stock.

-But both the mistakes I made with Sears and my quick reaction to former net net darling iGo Inc. really caused me to sit down and think of the best possible sell strategies for investors.
+But both the mistakes I made and recent big wins caused me to sit down and think of the best possible sell strategies for deep value investors.

 Unlike some pundits, I don’t think that there is a single set standard that investors should be using to set their sell decisions – investing is more dynamic than that.
-When it comes down to it, I think there are a range of reasons for why investors should sell their holdings and these reasons are generally split into three different groups: positive reasons, negative reasons, and reasons related to opportunity cost.
+When it comes down to it, there are six main reasons why you would sell a stock.
+More on those ahead.

 Selling for positive reasons is by far the easiest to deal with.
-In these situations the stock has done what the intelligent investor wanted it to do, or some unexpected positive event takes place, causing his stock to become fully valued.
+This can take two forms, either there is an investment offering a better return or, the stock has done what the intelligent investor wanted it to do and has become fully valued.

 Take Home Depot, for example.
 Back in the dark days of 2009 I coached my dad into buying Home Depot at just under $30 per share.
 At the time investors were busy dumping shares and stocking up on canned foods.
 The last thing they wanted was to own a mega cap home improvement stock during the middle of America’s largest housing busts and a looming financial market meltdown.

 Looking at the numbers, home sales dried up and new housing starts were at a level not seen since the 1990s.
 Home Depot was facing some serious headwinds and this was depressing the stock quite a bit.
 Even acknowledging the frothy market from 2003 to 2007, the company had very solid earnings over the last 10 years and was clearly undervalued.